zertyz/kickass-app-template/README.md

        ```RUSTFLAGS="-C target-cpu=native" cargo build --release```
    5) Inspect the command line options (with `--help`) to pick up which UI to run.
 Bellow, how to run the standard console / daemon mode:
        ```./target/release/kickass-app-template console daemon```
+   6) After the first run, the default config file is create in the same directory as the binary -- named `kickass_app_template.config.ron`.
+      Follow the instructions there & set the Telegram token for your bot as well as any `chat id`s that you'd like to send push notifications to.

 # How to use it